syncfusion-content/extension-docs/Extension/Document-SDK-Extension/Visual-Studio-Code/create-project.md

 # Creating a Syncfusion® Document SDK application

-Syncfusion® provides the Document SDK Template Studio in Visual Studio Code, which allows you to create a Syncfusion® Blazor application with Syncfusion® Document SDK components (PDF, Word, Excel and PowerPoint).
-The Syncfusion® Blazor app is created with the required component Syncfusion® NuGet references, namespaces, styles, and component render code.
+Syncfusion® provides the Document SDK Template Studio in Visual Studio Code, which allows you to create a Syncfusion® Blazor application with Syncfusion® Document SDK components (PDF, Word, Excel, and PowerPoint).
+The Syncfusion® Blazor app is created with the required Syncfusion® NuGet references, namespaces, styles, and component render code.
 The Template Studio provides an easy-to-use project wizard that walks you through the process of creating an application with Syncfusion® Document SDK components.

-N> Document SDK project templates from `v33.1.44` are supported by the Syncfusion® Visual Studio Code project template.
+I> Document SDK project templates from `v33.1.44` are supported by the Syncfusion® Visual Studio Code project template.

+N> Before proceeding, ensure the Syncfusion® Document SDK extension for Visual Studio Code is installed.
+Refer to [Download and Installation](download-and-installation) for setup steps and prerequisites.

 The instructions below assist you in creating **Syncfusion Document SDK Applications** using **Visual Studio Code**:

-1. To create a Syncfusion® Document SDK application in Visual Studio Code, open the command palette by pressing **Ctrl+Shift+P**.
-Search for the word **Syncfusion** in the Visual Studio Code palette to get the templates provided by Syncfusion®.
+1. To create a Syncfusion® Document SDK application in Visual Studio Code, open the Command Palette by pressing **Ctrl+Shift+P**.
+Search for the word **Syncfusion** in the Visual Studio Code Command Palette to get the templates provided by Syncfusion®.

     ![CreateProjectPalette](images/CreateProjectPalette.png)

-2. Select **Syncfusion Document SDK Template Studio: Launch**, then press **Enter** key.
+2. Select **Syncfusion Document SDK Template Studio: Launch**, then press the **Enter** key.
 The Template Studio wizard for configuring the Syncfusion® Document SDK app will be launched.
 Provide the Project name and Project path.

     ![TemplateStudioWizard](images/ProjectLocationName1.png)